aandrew-me/tgpt/README.md

-# Terminal GPT
+# Terminal GPT (tgpt)

 This tool lets you use ChatGPT 3.5 in Terminal without any API KEYS.
 It communicates with the Backend of [Bai chatbot](https://chatbot.theb.ai).
+Its written in Go.

 ## Usage
 ```